 Nobody claims that learning Chinese is easy.
 You don’t only have to contend with the writing system and its obvious difficulties, but also vocabulary and pronunciation that’s utterly unlike English and other European languages.
 (The grammar is generally straightforward, at least.)

 For me, these dissimilarities make the Chinese language interesting.
-Although after a year and a half I can barely order food in a restaurant, I continue studying it mainly for that reason.
+Although after three years I can barely have a simple conversation, I continue studying it mainly for that reason.

 If you’re similarly interested in learning Chinese, living in China means you can support your lessons with real-world practice.
 Otherwise, it would be little more than an intellectual exercise, like learning Latin — an extremely onerous Latin.